stschiff/compPopGenWorkshop2019_docs/contents/03_pca/pca.rst

   Run ``smartpca`` with the prepared parameter file.

-.. note:: Running ``smartPCA`` with this dataset takes between 15 and 30 minutes.
+.. note:: Running ``smartPCA`` with this dataset and on a single CPU takes between 30 and 60 minutes.

 To facilitate further processing, I have put the results file into ``/data/pca/results/pca.WestEurasia.*`` and ``/data/pca/results/pca.AllEurasia.*``